Slavery and Human Trafficking Statement for the UK Modern Slavery Act of 2015

 OUR EFFECTIVENESS IN ELIMINATING SLAVERY AND HUMAN TRAFFICKING

-McCormick will adopt key performance indicators to measure the company’s effectiveness in ensuring that slavery and human trafficking are not taking place in the company’s business or supply chains.
-McCormick reviews the effectiveness of the measures it takes in seeking to ensure that there is no slavery or human trafficking in the company’s supply chains, and uses this to inform the development of the company’s policies and procedures.
-McCormick will remain transparent and report on the company’s evolving efforts to combat slavery and human trafficking in the company’s business and supply chains.
+McCormick utilizes a supplier scorecard process, that includes the number of suppliers targeted by region and risk level, determined by an assessment and audit score, as a key performance indicator to measure the Company’s effectiveness in ensuring that slavery and human trafficking is not taking place in the Company’s business or supply chains.
+This process uses formal assessments and audits to verify that high risk suppliers in the supply chain are in compliance with ILO regulations and McCormick’s requirements regarding slavery and human trafficking.
+McCormick will remain transparent and report on the Company’s evolving efforts to combat slavery and human trafficking in the Company’s business and supply chains.

 McCormick is committed to uncompromising integrity in all that it does.